moacap/StackMob_iOS/readme.md

     - SystemConfirmation.framework
     - YAJLiOS.framework - This is provided as part of our GitHub project.
 You will find it in the external folder

-7. Copy and configure a StackMob.plist in your application's main Bundle
+7. Copy and configure a StackMob.plist in your app's main Bundle

     - copy Demo/DemoApp/DemoApp/StackMob.plist into your Xcode project
     - enter your app and account info